derkiner/derkiner/README.md

 - 👀  Authenticity matters to me.
 That's why I do my best to come up with unique ideas and then form eye-catching products.
 - 🌱  I’m currently exploring new libraries and methods for self-improvement in general.
 My objective is to constantly upgrade my skills in terms of programming and try to be a better version of myself along the way.
 - 🔎  I do my best to write regularly about programming on [dev.to](https://dev.to/derkiner) , [freeCodeCamp](https://www.freecodecamp.org/news/author/damla/) and [Medium](https://medium.com/@Phoenix_Skywalker) as it's an excellent way to keep learning & staying up-to-date.
 In a nutshell, I enjoy creating tutorials & guides for fellow programmers around the world.
-- 🧑‍🎨  There are some UI design projects I create in my spare time for fun on [my CodePen account](https://codepen.io/Digital_Nomad).
+- 🧑‍🎨  There are also some UI design projects I create in my spare time for fun on [my CodePen account](https://codepen.io/Digital_Nomad).
 - 💞️  I’d be pleased to collaborate on any kinds of Front-End & UI Design Projects & Technical Writing.
 - 📫  You may reach me via [my personal website](https://damla-erkiner.netlify.app/) or [LinkedIn account](https://www.linkedin.com/in/damla-erkiner-000b76227/).
 - ⚡   Fun facts: I enjoy experimenting with healthy food recipes as a part of my design journey via